sarchar/n64/README.md

 in the working directory named "boot.rom".
 And you'll need a test rom.
 I recommend [n64-systemtest](https://github.com/lemmy-64/n64-systemtest).

-*NOTE*: Since the TLB isn't implemented (yet), the n64-systemtest as-is will restart repeatedly.
-If you want to see the tests conclude, you'll need to comment out the tests in `n64-systemtest/src/tests/testlist.rs` relating to the TLB.
-That would be the tests starting with `super::tlb::WiredRandom` up-to `super::traps::delay::TNEDelay2`.

 # Building

 Clone the repository and execute: